epeios-q37/atlas-python/README.md

 With the *Atlas* toolkit, you obtain hybrid programs.
 Like desktop applications, the same code can handle both [front and back ends](http://q37.info/s/px7hhztd), and, like web applications, the programs will be reachable from all over the internet.

+Only basic knowledge of web technologies are required (no *JavaScript* knowledge required).
+And, with the *Atlas* toolkit, you can easily add a GUI to a programs originally designed to have a [CLI](https://q37.info/s/cnh9nrw9), so the users of this programs can choose which interface they want to use.

 If you want to use the *Atlas* toolkit without installing the examples, simply install the [*atlastk* package from *PyPI*](http://q37.info/s/9srmskcm) (`pip install atlastk`).
 This package has no dependencies.

 You can also use the *Atlas* toolkit on [*Repl.it*](http://q37.info/s/mxmgq3qm), an [online IDE](http://q37.info/s/sssznrb4), so you have nothing to install.
 You will find some examples in the next sections.